How to Find and Hire a Reputable General Contractor Near You

 Get at Least 3 Bids on Your Project

-As soon as you get each of the general contractors’ bid, ask each of them to breakdown their bids into categories so you can easily figure out what you’re paying for.
+As soon as you get each of the general contractors’ bids, ask each of them to break down their bids into categories so you can easily figure out what you’re paying for.
 These categories should reflect materials, labor, profit as well as miscellaneous costs.

 Price Shouldn’t Be the Only Thing to Consider

 When you get the bids of all three contractors, you’ll observe that their prices aren’t exactly the same regardless of how similar they are.
 It’s easy to be tempted to hire the contractor with the lowest bid.
 But price shouldn’t be the key thing to consider when hiring a general contractor.

 Some contractors only compete with cheap prices because they can’t compete in terms of top-quality service and experience.
 Some haven’t worked for a while and are desperate for a new job.
 Others may intend to use low-quality materials and you’ll have to bear the consequences of that as time goes on.

 Top-quality general contractors are not cheap, and because a contractor is expensive doesn’t mean they are top-quality.
 So who should you choose?
 Hire the contractor with the best pedigree – the one with the strongest track record of delivering top-quality work at all times.
 It doesn’t matter if the contractor is the cheapest or the most expensive.
 But make sure you feel comfortable about working with the contractor in terms of methods, communication, personality, and expertise.

 Also, before you sign the deal ask for a lien release from the contractor to protect you if the contractor failed to pay their bills and subcontractors.